Google changed everything. After the Internet changed everything.

 Your brand is what people say about you when you are not in the room.
 Jeff Bezos

-To develop your Luxe Brand You, start with a self inventory in terms of obsessions, hobbies, pet peeves and people you greatly admire.
-Click Luxe Brand You worksheet to download this 1-pager for specific prompts.
-Answer them quickly so you don’t overthink them.
-Distract your inner critic while you get this done.
+To develop your #brandyou, start with a self inventory in terms of skills, certifications, obsessions, hobbies, pet peeves and people you greatly admire.
+Click here for more information on the free 5-day #brandyou challenge.

 Being yourself, and being more of yourself at work, is the ultimate differentiator.

-If you’d like to develop the development and articulation of your awesome luxe brand and transform your work life, I’m putting together a fun day of small-group coaching, for details please email email@example.com.
+If you’d like to develop the development and articulation of your awesome luxe brand and transform your work life, I’m putting together an intense day of small-group coaching for November 11, for details please email firstname.lastname@example.org.